mrpejker/vself-celo/README.md

+# vSelf application on Celo blockchain

+# MyTicket Contract (Truffle + Remote Node)

+ 'MyTicket' contract is supported by truffle and celo
+ - Utilizes ERC721 standard for access regulation based on NFTs

+Truffle v5.1.39 (core: 5.1.39)
+Solidity - 0.8.4 (solc-js)
+Node v16.7.0
+Web3.js v1.2.1

+Uninstall the current version of Truffle, `npm uninstall -g truffle`.

+Reinstall with `npm install -g truffle@5.1.39`.

-# vSelf application on Celo
+# API for vSelf application on Celo

- is a [Cloud Run](https://cloud.google.com/run/docs) application that renders a simple webpage.
+We use a [Cloud Run](https://cloud.google.com/run/docs) application that renders a simple webpage.

 For details on how to use this sample as a template in Cloud Code, read the documentation for Cloud Code for [VS Code](https://cloud.google.com/code/docs/vscode/quickstart-cloud-run?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-) or [IntelliJ](https://cloud.google.com/code/docs/intellij/quickstart-cloud-run?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).